Blog Layout

 What is Coumadin (Warfarin)?

 Anticoagulant medications like Warfarin interfere with normal blood clotting (coagulation).
 Some countries sell Warfarin under Coumadin and Jantoven, but the brand is no longer available in Canada and the United States.
-People often refer to these medicines as "blood thinners," although they do not thin the blood.
+People often refer to these medicines as "blood thinners," although they do not actually thin the blood.
 In addition, Warfarin prevents blood clots from forming (a lump of blood inside your vessels).

 Moreover, clotting is a complex process that requires multiple substances for the procedure to be successful (clotting factors).
 The liver produces each of these factors to form blood clots.
 Vitamin K is necessary for the liver to produce some clotting factors.
 In turn, Warfarin inhibits the ability of some clot-forming enzymes that use vitamin K and, thus, makes them less effective.
 When the clotting mechanism is disrupted, the blood takes longer to clot.